 We have reduced all of our cleaning supplies down to a select few (made with essential oils) so our home remains chemical-free for the most part.
 We still have bleach (I just can’t get rid of bleach for some reason!) and Greased Lightning (which I don’t use but my father-in-law swears we need this stuff after owning a cafe).

 Consider reducing several cleaning items in your home to multi-purpose cleaners to reduce clutter.
 You can find essential oil recipes to make all-purpose cleaners HERE otherwise I highly recommend checking out Grove Collaborative who sells a variety of chemical-free products and my favorite is this one.

 We keep the chemical cleaners in this black bin – it’s a recycling bin but is perfect under the sink for storage if you keep a recycle bin somewhere else in your home.
 We keep a large recycling bin in our garage.
 There is a smaller bin that attaches to the top with extra sponges, dish brushes and our Rub Away Bar 🙂

 If you are as old as I am, you might remember using Mr. Yuk poison control stickers in your home as a kid.
-We had these on cleaning products around our home so I wanted to incorporate them in our home today.
-I found a Mr. Yuk face picture online, downloaded, printed and attached to the bin using double sided tape.
-You can add a Mr. Yuk face anywhere in your home where you store chemicals or contact Poison Control for some free stickers, magnets and other information.
+We had these on cleaning products around our home so I wanted to incorporate them into our home today.
+I found a Mr. Yuk face picture online, downloaded, printed and attached to the bin using double-sided tape.
+You can add a Mr. Yuk face anywhere in your home where you store chemicals or contact Poison Control for some free stickers, magnets, and other information.